From Newborn Sleep Patterns towards Healthy Sleep Habits

 broken nights, for her there is just no difference between day and

-night ...
 A clear daily

-routine and light/dark cues can help instill
+routine and light/dark cues can help

-this day-night rhythm towards a newborn
+this day-night rhythm towards a

-baby sleep schedule.
+baby sleep schedule

-Different things influence
+Different things

-the natural infant sleep patterns.
+.
 This results, as usual, in

-(large) differences
+(large)

-between babies: some seem to get
+: some seem to

 our rhythm in a